5 lbs. bone-in, skin-on chicken thighs (or 3.5 lbs. boneless, skinless chicken thighs and 1 1/2 lbs. chicken wings)

 1. Season chicken liberally on all sides with salt and pepper.

 2. Heat 4-5 tbsp. of olive oil over medium high heat in a large cast iron pot or Dutch oven.
 Place the chicken in a single layer in the pot and let brown for 3-5 minutes without turning.
 Turn the chicken over and continue browning another 3-5 minutes.

 3. To the same pot, add the diced celery, onion, carrots, garlic, parsley, thyme, and bay leaves.
 Saute until the veggies are lightly browned, about 5 minutes.

 4. Add 8 cups of chicken broth and 4 cups of water.
 Bring to a boil, then reduce heat.
 Cover and simmer for 1 1/2 to 2 hours.

 5. Remove the chicken pieces with tongs to a bowl and set aside to let cool slightly. break up the chicken meat into bite-sized pieces and set aside.

 6. Pour the stew through a fine mesh strainer over a large bowl; discard the solids.
 Pour the strained stock back into the pot and bring up to a boil.
-Add the 4 chopped carrots and 3 ribs of chopped celery about cook for about 15 minutes or until they are softened.
+Add the chicken meat, 4 chopped carrots and 3 ribs of chopped celery about cook for about 10 minutes or until the veggies are barely tender.